 Cherry Blossoms at Night

-During the day, hundreds of thousands of visitors flock to the area to see the flowering trees.
 At night, the cherry blossoms are eerily beautiful.
 The area is much quieter.
 The flowers may be harder to see, but there are certain areas along the Tidal Basin that are well lit and give you a dramatic effect.

 For visitors who do not mind taking a late-evening stroll, the experience is well worth the jaunt.